-- · The existing access from Monk's Way should be utilised.
-A pedestrian and emergency vehicle access should be provided at the centre of the site, utilising the bridge over the railway cutting - Pedestrian and cycle connections should be provided to existing foot and cycle paths, as well as providing a link to a future permissive access path within the Disused Railway Cutting LWS - · Recreational routes should be of high quality, providing comfort, attractiveness and convenience - The site should be pedestrian and cycle friendly - · All dwellings will have a clear and legible walking and cycling route to the bus stop and into the town centre, reflecting desire lines.
+- The existing access from Monk's Way should be utilised.
+A pedestrian and emergency vehicle access should be provided at the centre of the site, utilising the bridge over the railway cutting - Existing residents at Old Malling Farm will be able to use the railway bridge to access their properties in a similar way to as they currently do, and they will also be able to use the new vehicular access created for the wider development - Pedestrian and cycle connections should be provided to existing foot and cycle paths, as well as providing a link to a future permissive access path within the Disused Railway Cutting LWS - Recreational routes should be of high quality, providing comfort, attractiveness and convenience - The site should be pedestrian and cycle friendly - All dwellings will have a clear and legible walking and cycling route to the bus stop and into the town centre, reflecting desire lines.